oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 ## Learn more about Java Microservices, Kubernetes and Jhipster

-In this post, you learned about JHipster microservices deployment to Azure Kubernetes Service using Terraform for provisioning a hub-spoke network architecture.
+In this post, you learned about JHipster microservices deployment to Azure Kubernetes Service using Terraform for provisioning a hub-spoke network architecture and an Auth0 client application for authentication and authorization.
 You can find the code shown in this tutorial on [GitHub](https://github.com/indiepopart/jhipster-terraform-azure).
 If you'd rather skip the step-by-step Terraform configuration and prefer jumping straight into the deployment, follow the [README](https://github.com/indiepopart/jhipster-terraform-azure) instructions in the same repository.
+Be aware, some important and interesting features were not included in this example, like cluster auto-scaling, monitoring, cluster access security and workload managed identities.

 Also, if you liked this post, you might enjoy these related posts: